What Is a Scroll Saw?

 What Does a Scroll Saw Do?

 The scroll saw isn’t a top-of-the-list purchase for most DIYers or woodworkers, as it’s more of a specialty tool.
 But when making intricate cuts in small, delicate parts, especially fully enclosed cutting, it’s indispensable.
-If you have a specific design in mind, take a tip from these awesome stay-in-place scroll saw patterns.

 Scroll saws enable you to either drill a starting hole and make cuts inside of a piece of wood or cut from the outside and work your way inward.
 Unlike a band saw, the blade is short, very thin and simply reciprocates up and down.
 Blades are available in various sizes and tooth patterns for use with different materials.
 While mainly used for wood, you can cut plastic, metal and even glass with the proper blade.